PaddlePaddle/continuous_evaluation/README.md

 # Model CI

-The users occasionally found a negligible performance or precision issue between different Paddle versions.
-Though we have unit tests for each class and Travis-CI to ensures the precision of each operator, there is no any logic to ensure the model (a composition of several operators) works as reliable as the operators.
+The users occasionally find a negligible performance or precision issue between different Paddle versions.
+Though we have unit tests for each class and Travis-CI to ensures the precision of each operator, there is no logic to ensure the model (a composition of several operators) works as reliable as the operators.

 There are several conditions where an existing model will fail either in performance or precision:

-1. the incomplete coverage test cases, such as lacking the test of precision.
+1. Incomplete coverage of test cases.
+For example, tests lacking precision check.
-2. poor performance update, currently, we have no performance tracker for each operator.
+2. Poor performance update, currently, we have no performance tracker for each operator.
-3. API changes, developers are likely to forget to update usages in some other repositories such as paddle/models.
+3. Developers generally forget to update API use in other repositories such as `paddle/models`.

 The model-CI module is proposed to enhance the weaknesses above and track the overall performance and precision of the model granularity, besides monitoring the change of python API.